 |On location with Cheryl Campbell in 'Rain on the Roof'

 She hates the idea of animals suffering for fashion,

-but is happy to do so herself.
-Here she is playing Lady Kroesig, mother to Anthony Head in the LWT adaptation of Nancy Mitford's novel Love in a Cold Climate, in which Tamzin played the young Linda.
+but is happy to comply with the costume designer's wishes.
+Here she is playing Lady Kroesig, mother to Anthony Head in the LWT adaptation of Nancy Mitford's novel Love in a Cold Climate, in which her daughter Tamzin played the young Linda.

 To see more photographs of Mum in action, click here!